 In biology, functionalist explanations are scientifically valid, because we understand the causal mechanism whereby function plays a causal role.
 That causal mechanism is evolution, of course, and we have a very good explanation for how evolution works in the form of genetics.
 DNA provides the precise causal mechanism by which evolution operates.
 There is, however, a significant difference between functionalist explanation in biology and functionalist explanation in the social sciences.
 Functionalist explanations play an important role in evolutionary biology.
 When we try to explain why an organism has a particular trait we appeal to the function that the trait serves.
 The classic example of this reasoning is found in Durkheim's discussion of the functions of crime in any society.
 He argues that as darkness needs light, a moral society needs immorality as a way to make morality visible.

-Many sociologists have argued that crime or deviance also help the society by clarifying the moral boundaries of the group.
-Many would argue that these are not explanations at all, but are logically circular.
+Many sociologists have argued that crime or deviant behavior also help the society by clarifying the moral boundaries of the group.
+Many would argue that these are not functionalist explanations at all, but are logically circular.

 Functional Explanation in Legal Theory.
 Functionalist explanations are frequently invoked in positive legal theory.

 Marxist Explanations of law are functionalist in nature.
 Marxist social theory relies heavily on functionalist explanation in general.